pietraTarzanelli/awesome-framework/README.md

   * **Compatibility:** 🟡 FW12 · 🟡 FW13 · 🟡 FW13 Pro · 🟡 FW16
   * ⚠️ Actual USB speed, display output, USB-PD and other functionality may depend on the host Expansion Card slot.

+* [Framework Expansion Card HDMI Shell](https://www.printables.com/model/1594979-framework-expansion-card-hdmi-shell#preview.file.OGQLU) — Replacement 3D-printable shell for the Framework HDMI Expansion Card, useful if you want to customize your Expansion Card aesthetically or if the original shell is broken.

+  * **Compatibility:** ✅ FW12 · ✅ FW13 · ✅ FW13 Pro · ✅ FW16
+  * Uses the standard Framework Expansion Card form factor; exact fit with different HDMI Expansion Card revisions should be checked before printing.

 ---

 ## Mainboard Development